clifforj/chef/README.md

 Chef.js
 ====

 Chef.js is a simple bookmarklet provider.
-It takes the following three things and serves them up to the active window.
+It takes the following three things and serves them up to the active window. (note: URLs used here must be absolute.
+After a bookmarklet is loaded relative URLs will be relative to the host page)

 - Garnish - The additional CSS to be loaded for your bookmarklet
 - Main - The JavaScript for your bookmarklet